drien/jquery-flipster/README.md

 jQuery.Flipster
 ===============

+**2024 Update: I no longer use jQuery and this library won't be getting any new feature development, but it still works!
+If it's useful to you that's great!
+Feel free to submit issues if you encounter major bugs.
+I'm declaring issue bankruptcy as of January 2024 for a clean slate.**

 Flipster is a CSS3 3D transform-based jQuery plugin built to replicate the familiar 'cover flow' effect, but also supports a variety of styles.
 Not only is it gorgeous to look at, Flipster is also:

 - **Responsive**: From desktop to mobile, Flipster automatically centers and scales to fit the area provided.